solomonsjoseph/RePORTaLiN-MCP/README.md

 ## Overview

-RePORTaLiN MCP Server is a **Model Context Protocol** implementation that enables LLM-powered applications to securely query clinical research data.
-Built with privacy-by-design principles, it enforces k-anonymity thresholds and provides audit logging for HIPAA/DPDPA compliance.
+RePORTaLiN MCP Server is a **Model Context Protocol** implementation that provides a Data Dictionary Expert for the RePORT India TB study.
+This server focuses exclusively on variable discovery and metadata lookup - NO patient data access.

 ### Key Features

-- 🔒 **Privacy-Preserving** — K-anonymity enforcement (k≥5) on all aggregate queries
+- 📚 **Metadata Only** — Variable discovery and data dictionary lookup (NO patient data)
+- 🔍 **Variable Discovery** — Intelligent concept expansion for clinical research queries
 - 🌐 **Universal Transport** — Supports both stdio (Claude Desktop) and HTTP/SSE protocols
 - 🔐 **Secure by Default** — Bearer token authentication with constant-time comparison
 - 📊 **Schema-Aware Tools** — Pydantic-validated inputs with JSON Schema for LLM reliability